Stack Overflow Launches Salary Calculator For Developers - Slashdot

 Mind you, I'm pushing strong for universal Social Security, which in the 2016 model would have paid every American adult $8,751/year or $729.25/month in semi-monthly payments.
 That's a poverty-reduction system.
 The economy doesn't give everyone a fa

 Some tags decrease the result.
-(Score:2)
+(Score:3)

 It looks like having had contact with PHP comes at more of a cost than I thought.